cakephp/docs/en/orm/query-builder.rst

 .. warning::

-    Identifier expressions should never have untrusted data passed into them.
+    To prevent SQL injections, Identifier expressions should never have untrusted data passed into them.

 .. versionadded:: 3.6.0